You are here

 What we say:

 Good news - Jaguar hasn't messed this one up.
-The long-awaited F-Type is a real cracker
+The F-Type is a real cracker

 What is it?

-Only the most exciting (and arguably significant) car to be launched in Britain this year.
+Only the most exciting (and arguably significant) car to be launched in Britain in recent years.
 Maybe even this decade.
 It’s possible we’re overstating this a bit, but we’re British after all and want to support the home team, especially when they turn out products as mesmerising as the new F-Type.

-Let’s deal with that V8 first, because it is pretty ferocious.
-In fact the power dominates the driving experience as you calculate how much of it the car will let you use before a) the traction control cuts in or b) it spits you forcefully into the scenery because you’ve turned it off.
+With the V8, the power dominates the driving experience as you calculate how much of it the car will let you use before a) the traction control cuts in or b) it spits you forcefully into the scenery because you’ve turned it off.
 It can be a handful in a way that not many cars are these days.
-Put it this way: you have to concentrate in the V8 S. A lot.
+Thank goodness the R now comes with AWD.

 By comparison the base V6 is a pussycat, but perhaps too much so.
 It’s a lazier car to drive, and without the clever diff and active damping, can start to jounce around on bumpy roads.